 Back in 2015, Amazon launched an innovative addition to its policy: They allowed parents to share leave with their partners.

-Under the program, an employee can share up to six weeks of their paid leave with a partner—so long as the partner doesn’t receive the benefit from their own employer.
+Under the program, an employee can share up to six weeks of their paid leave with a partner—so long as the partner doesn’t benefit from their employer.

 4. Make the transition easy